k3rl15/django/Day 3/readme.md

 ### 1. Added Unique Constraint and Additional Fields in Profile Model

-- In `models.py`, added a unique constraint on the `name` field and included additional fields like `address` and `mobile_number`:
+- In `models.py`, added a unique constraint on the `name` field and included additional fields like `address` and `mobile_number`.
-- Applied migrations to update the database:
+- Applied migrations to update the database.

 ### 2. Implemented a New Endpoint to Retrieve a Single Profile by Name

 - Added a new view function `get_profile_by_name` in `views.py` to retrieve a profile by name and return the data in JSON format.
-- Updated `urls.py` to include the new endpoint:
+- Updated `urls.py` to include the new endpoint.

 ### 3. Implemented a New Endpoint to Update an Email Address

-- Added a new view function `update_email` in `views.py` to handle email updates:
+- Added a new view function `update_email` in `views.py` to handle email updates.
-- Updated `urls.py` to include the new email update endpoint:
+- Updated `urls.py` to include the new email update endpoint.

 ## Challenges Faced